ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Missing Remaining information

-The server does not expose remaining keyword values (for example, because the underlying counters are not available).
+The server does not expose remaining values
+(for example, because the underlying counters are not available).
 Instead, it resets the limit counter every second.